not2cleverdotme/Dockerfiles/README.md

 ## License

 This repository provides a Dockerfile and setup guidance.
-Software installed inside the image is subject to their respective licenses (Windows container base image, PowerShell, .NET, Git for Windows, PowerShell modules, etc.).
+Software installed inside the image is subject to their respective licenses (Windows container base image, PowerShell, .NET, PowerShell modules, etc.).
 Review and comply with applicable license terms.